Amigos-con-Cola/AmigosConColaPublicPage/README.md

 > [!IMPORTANT]
 > If you don't have Bun installed in your machine, please do this step

-This project is build with **Bun**.
+This project is built with **Bun**.
 A JavaScript runtime faster than node-npm.

 > To download Bun Windows Version
 ```powershell